jasonjson/jasonjson.github.io/_posts/2015-10-21-implement-queue-by-two-stacks.markdown

 - Data Structure
 author: Jason
 ---
-**As the title described, you should only use two stacks to implement a queue's actions.
-The queue should support push(element), pop() and top() where pop is pop the first(a.k.a front) element in the queue.
-Both pop and top methods should return the value of first element.**
+Implement a first in first out (FIFO) queue using only two stacks.
+The implemented queue should support all the functions of a normal queue (push, peek, pop, and empty).

+Implement the MyQueue class:

+1. `void push(int x)` Pushes element x to the back of the queue.
+2. `int pop()` Removes the element from the front of the queue and returns it.
+3. `int peek()` Returns the element at the front of the queue.
+4. `boolean empty()` Returns true if the queue is empty, false otherwise.

 ``` java